Transition through education - from early years to reception

 Need more help?

-Contact the information, advice and support service for free, impartial information, advice and support for parents and carers of children with Special Educational Needs and Disabilities (SEND).
+Contact the information, advice and support service for free, impartial information, advice.
 Support is also offered to children and young people with SEND.
-They can also help provide information in a non-web format.

 Useful resources

-If you need more information or would like this information in a handy parents guide to starting school please contact use our feedback form to make your request.
+If you need more information or would like this information in a handy parents guide to starting school, please contact us using our feedback form.

 NHS Advice about starting school